estebanstifli/stifli-flex-mcp/readme.txt

 = How do I connect ChatGPT? =

-1. Generate a token in Settings
+1. Copy your token from Settings (generated automatically on activation)
 2. Create a custom connector in ChatGPT
 3. Use the SSE endpoint URL with your token
 4. ChatGPT will discover all available tools automatically